Chinmayee770/bob_hackathon/README.md

 ## For removing any confusion before we start :
  1) Inputs can be through ocr , csvs and pdfs and even keyboard inputs for making it easy for customers to access the dashboard (Customer is king as they always say )
+    (Finally everything would be converted to excel sheets ,whether its ocr scanned inputs or pdf inputs or even keyboard ones so that its stored appropriately in blob storage)
- 2) Azure Blob storage is for storing documents.
+ 3) Azure Blob storage is for storing documents.
- 3) Azure sql database is for storing structured information from documents and inputs.
+ 4) Azure sql database is for storing structured information from documents and inputs.
 ###
 - **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**
 - **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**